HunterMcGushion/docstr_coverage/README.md

 - _--help, -h_ - Display CLI options

 #### Config File
 All options can be saved in a config file.
-A file named `.docstr.yaml` in the folder from which `docstr-coverage` is picked up automatically.
+A file named `.docstr.yaml` in the folder in which `docstr-coverage` is executed is picked up automatically.
 Other locations can be passed using `docstr-coverage -C path/to/config.json` or the long version `--config`.

 Example: